nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 ## 1. Buttons and/or tracking aren't working properly
 *If this happens after uninstalling DynamicOpenVR, please see [Completely Removing DynamicOpenVR](TROUBLESHOOTING.md#completely-removing-dynamicopenvr).*

+*If you have previously selected a community-created binding, **it will not work**.
+Please revert to the default bindings (follow the instructions below if you don't know how).

 Input or tracking not working are usually a symptom of missing or broken input bindings.
 Follow the instructions below to diagnose this kind of issue.

 ### 1.1 Diagnosing issues with bindings